aspose-pdf/Aspose.PDF-Documentation/net/plugins/doc/_index.md

 This object serves as the engine for the conversion process.

-### 3. Configuring Conversion Options (screenshot of PdfToDocOptions class)
+### 3. Configuring Conversion Options

 The `PdfToDocOptions` class allows you to fine-tune the conversion process.
 Here's how to set the essential options:

-  - **Save Format:** Specify the desired output format for the Word document.
+* **Save Format:** Specify the desired output format for the Word document.
 In this case, we use `SaveFormat.DocX` to generate a Microsoft Word 2007 or later compatible document (.docx).

-  - **Conversion Mode:** Define how the plugin interprets the PDF structure during conversion.
+* **Conversion Mode:** Define how the plugin interprets the PDF structure during conversion.
 We'll use `ConversionMode.EnhancedFlow` to optimize the resulting Word document for layout and formatting.

 Here's the code snippet for configuring options: